Politieke Inlichtingendienst

-The Political Intelligence Service (Politieke Inlichtingendienst, PID), was the main security agency for the Dutch East Indies from 1916 until its break-up in 1945.
+The Political Intelligence Service (Politieke Inlichtingendienst, PID), was the main security agency for the Dutch East Indies from 1916 until its dissolution in 1945.
+The Political Intelligence Service was the most famous branch of the Dutch colonial police, although in its time most of its activities took place in secret.

-The Political Intelligence Service was certainly the most famous part of the colonial police.
-The PID had the reputation of being omnipresent and omniscient, at least with regard to the organizations and individuals who posed a threat to the peace and order.
-Obviously the work of that PID was largely a case that took place in the seclusion.
-Very little is known on its activities in publications and the archives and PID employees are no longer with us to provide information.

 History

 The PID existed officially from 1916 to 1919 and was then abandoned.
 Its duties were a few years later assigned to the General Investigation Service (Dutch: Algemeene Recherche Dienst) or ARD.
 The name PID remained in use, because in Surabaya and Semarang urban police department were still instituted under the name of PID.